HISPlayer/UnrealMetaQuest-SDK/setup-guide.md

 ## Unreal 5 and Meta XR Plugin Integration

+If you use OpenXR instead of MetaXR, please skip this step.

 Please configure your Unreal engine version for Meta Quest by installing the [Unreal 5 Meta XR Plugin](https://developer.oculus.com/downloads/package/unreal-engine-5-integration/64.0/) into your engine.

 **Please, select the MetaXR version corresponding to your UE version**